-It is important that you reconcile the billing statements each month to ensure that all members being billed are still active and enrolled in the correct tier/enrollment type.
+It is important that you reconcile the billing statements each month to ensure that all members being billed for are still active and enrolled in the correct tier/enrollment type.
 This will ensure that our records are up to date, allow timely claim payments and prevent denials of activity requests due to our retroactivity guidelines.
-If preferred, an enrollment listing can be downloaded from our website at Employer.UniveraHealthcare.com.
+A member roster can be downloaded from our website at Employer.UniveraHealthcare.com (login required).